Perth City Guide

 Quick facts

-• Kings Park and Botanic Garden spans 400 hectares, surpassing the size of New York’s Central Park.
+• Kings Park and Botanic Garden is one of the largest inner-city parks on Earth, spanning more area than New York’s Central Park.

 🏛️